-- In a medium bowl, whisk flour, sugar, and salt together with a fork.
+- In a medium bowl, whisk flour, dried herbs, and salt together with a fork.

 - Using a pastry cutter, fork, or your fingers (my personal choice) work the cold shortening into the flour mixture until the texture resembles that of strudel crumble.

-- Add grated or cut ice-cold butter to flour mixture.
+- Add coarsely grated (or cut) ice-cold butter to flour mixture.